 Accounting & Financial Operations - Risk 1

-Our asset valuations may include methodologies, estimations and assumptions that are subject to differing interpretations and this, along with market factors such as volatility in one or more markets or industries, could result in changes to asset valuations that may materially adversely affect our results of operations or financial condition.
+Our asset valuations may include methodologies, estimations and assumptions that are subject to differing interpretations which, along with market factors such as volatility in one or more markets or industries, could result in changes to asset valuations that may materially adversely affect our results of operations or financial condition.

 We must use estimates, assumptions and judgments when assets are measured and reported at fair value.
 Assets carried at fair value inherently result in a higher degree of financial statement volatility.
 Because the assets are carried at fair value, a decline in their value may cause us to incur losses even if the assets in question present minimal risk.
 Fair values and information used to record valuation adjustments for certain assets and liabilities are based on quoted market prices and/or other observable inputs provided by independent third-party resources, when available.
 When such third-party information is not available, we estimate fair value primarily by using cash flow and other financial modeling techniques utilizing assumptions such as credit quality, liquidity, interest rates and other relevant inputs.
 Changes in underlying factors or assumptions in any of the areas underlying these estimates could materially impact our future financial condition and results of operations.